MicrosoftDocs/defender-docs/defender-endpoint/ios-troubleshoot.md

 - Choose from the given options.
 To report an issue, select **I don't like something**.
 - Provide details of the issue that you're facing and check **Send diagnostic data**.
 We recommend that you include your email address so that the team can contact you for a solution or a follow-up.
 - Tap **Submit** to successfully send the feedback.

+2. Users can use the following steps to send feedback if they are having sign in issues or Send Feedback option is disabled (example GCC customers):

+- Sign out of MSDefender app (applicable when Send Feedback option is disabled).
+- Click on “Sign in with a different account”.
+- Click on “Get help signing in”.
+- Click on “Report a problem”.
+- Provide details about the issue you are facing.
+- Do not include any personal information like email iD.
+- Toggle on include diagnostic data
+- Send feedback
+- Sign back in to the app (applicable if user has signed out).

 [!INCLUDE [Microsoft Defender for Endpoint Tech Community](../includes/defender-mde-techcommunity.md)]